 vii.
 Draft Legislative Bills: Agah provided an update regarding AB-75 and SB-22 that places a new "potential" state school bond on the November 2022 ballot.
-Nobody knows yet how much that statewide bond would be, and it could bundle K-12 with CCD's, CSU's and the UC System.
-The state does not have additional funds for capital outlay projects from Proposition 51.
+Nobody knows yet how much that statewide bond would be, and it could bundle K-12 with CCD's, CSU's and the UC System..
+Based on information from CCFC only one of the bills will eventually prevail.

-- No update - viii.
+- No update - 2.
 Education Center for Ben Clark Training Center: The Education Center was approved and officially has center status.
 Next fiscal year 2022/23 the center will be subject for funding appropriations and capital outlay funding.

-ix.
+- No update - 3.
 Building Naming Reconciliation: FPD is working to reconcile the building names in FUSION and college Live 25 system to reflect FTES and FTEF.